Skip to main content

 ⑤ Secure, delegated access via Microsoft Graph

-All tool calls leverage the Microsoft Graph API — either through the Copilot Retrieval API for document search, or through SharePoint REST APIs for ticket creation.
-Thanks to the OAuth Identity Passthrough feature, every operation is executed on behalf of the authenticated user with a proper Bearer token issued by the Agent Service to the MCP server.
-The tool output is then returned to the agent, which uses it to deliver the final answer or confirm the ticket submission.
+All tool calls are executed through the Microsoft Graph API — the Copilot Retrieval API for document search and SharePoint list APIs for ticket creation — using the delegated Bearer token provided by the Foundry Agent Service.
+Tool outputs are then returned to the agent, which uses them to compose the final response.